 Dropping Classes vs. Withdrawing from Classes

 The deadline to drop a course is 11:59 p.m. on the date listed on the Academic Calendar.
 Students on financial aid should consult with the Financial Aid Office prior to dropping classes.
-After that deadline, students must officially withdraw from a class through the Registrar's Office by completing a course withdrawal form.
+After that deadline, students must officially withdraw from a class using Workday.
 A student who decides not to attend a class, but does not follow the official drop procedure, will receive a grade of "NF" for each course and will incur full financial responsibility.
 Students who officially withdraw from a 14-week class by the deadline stated in the Academic Calendar will receive a grade of "W" on each course dropped, and billed a $30 withdrawal fee.
 Students withdrawing from classes after the published date receive a failing grade of WF.
 Students who withdraw from classes are not permitted to continue to attend.
-Separate dates apply to seven-week courses: see the Academic Calendar
+Separate dates apply to seven-week courses: see the Academic Calendar.

-A student who decides to withdraw completely from the University should process a complete withdrawal form with the Academic Advising Office.
+A student who decides to withdraw completely from the University should process a complete an online withdrawal form.

 Class Changes/Room Assignments